root4loot/rescope/README.md

 - Set excludes (aside from includes)
 - Parse multiple scope-files at once
 - Supports parsing IP-ranges/CIDR (aside from domains/hosts)

-Disclaimer: This is my first project in Go (and I'm not really a programmer) so bear that in mind as far as the code goes.

 ## Installation